 implementation

 The Working Group agreed to change the implementation date of DCP 211 to 30 Working Days following approval (instead of the faster implementation method proposed in the DCP 211 proposal form).
-The reason for this is that time might be needed to validate the list of documents published after 31 May 2014 which should be published on the Public Pages.
+The reason for this is that time will be needed to validate the list of documents published after 31 May 2014 which should be published on the Public Pages.

 For DCP 211A the proposed implementation date is the next release following Authority Approval, as there is not the same need to validate a list of existing documents.
-Based on the timescales set out in section 13 below, the next DCUSA Release following approval would be on 25 June 2015.
+Based on the timescales set out in section 13 below, the next DCUSA Release following approval would be on 5 November 2015.